kishana0427/stacksimplify/terraform-sentinel-policies-main/README.md

-# terraform-sentinel-policies
+# terraform-sentinel-policies-azure
-Terraform Cloud and Sentinel Policies Demo
+Terraform Cloud and Sentinel Policies Demo on Azure